gmcnickle/measuring-productivity/README.md

 Above all, talk with your team and share your work!

-Best of luck!
-I'm available if you need me.
---
 Best of luck.
-I'm available if you need me.
+Reach out if you have questions.
-—

 [**Gary**](https://github.com/gmcnickle)

 [![GitHub](https://img.shields.io/badge/GitHub-%40gmcnickle-181717?logo=github&style=flat-square)](https://github.com/gmcnickle)